 The simplest case of a valid close-to-user expression is a single conceptId, and the approach described can be applied to these simple pre-coordinated expressions, as well as to more complex expressions that include multiple conceptIds and refinements (qualifiers).

-Likewise, transformations and normalisations can be both simple and complex, however the general principle is that the normalisation process will restate a SNOMED CT expression in terms of the 'primitive' CConcepts with which it is associated in the reference data.
-By example, the SNOMED CT CConcept [ 80146002 | appendectomy ] would, in essence, transform under normalisation to [ 71388002 | procedure |: { 260686004 | method | = 129304002 | excision - action |, 405813007 | procedure site - Direct | = 66754008 | appendix structure |} ] ("a procedure that consists of excising an appendix").
+Likewise, transformations and normalisations can be both simple and complex, however the general principle is that the normalisation process will restate a SNOMED CT expression in terms of the 'primitive' concepts with which it is associated in the reference data.
+By example, the SNOMED CT concept [ 80146002 | appendectomy |] would, in essence, transform under normalisation to [ 71388002 | procedure |: { 260686004 | method | = 129304002 | excision - action |, 405813007 | procedure site - Direct | = 66754008 | appendix structure |} ] ("a procedure that consists of excising an appendix").

 The approach to normalization may be applied to the specific SNOMED CT expressions but may also be extended to take account of contextual information derived from the information model in which the expression is situated.
 Therefore, the normal form may include SNOMED CT context information, even if this is not present in the initial SNOMED CT expression.
-As such the result of transformation of [ 80146002 | appendectomy ] is a simplification (the additional contextual/situation information is missing), but it is hoped that the example sufficiently illustrates the principle of normalisation.
+As such the result of transformation of [ 80146002 | appendectomy |] is a simplification (the additional contextual/situation information is missing), but it is hoped that the example sufficiently illustrates the principle of normalisation.

-The algorithm extends earlier work on normal forms as follow:
+The algorithm extends earlier work on normal forms as follows:

 Normalizes fully-defined values within definitions or expressions producing nested expressions that are fully normalized.